 Currently Dr. Caramanica is an Associate Professor at the University of West Georgia in Carrollton, Georgia teaching in the Graduate Nursing Program.
 In 2012, Dr. Caramanica served as President of the American Organization of Nurse Executives and she has served on many local and national nursing and health care associations.
 Laura has published in the areas of evidence-based practice; shared governance; care delivery systems; and nursing leadership.

-A researcher and writer, Dr. Robinson has published in several peer reviewed journals and contributed to several book chapters.
-She has presented on multiple topics including Magnet preparation, peer review, intimate partner violence, and moral distress.
+A researcher and writer, Dr. Robinson has published in peer reviewed journals and contributed to several book chapters.
+She has presented on a wide range of topics including Magnet® preparation, peer review, intimate partner violence, and moral distress.
 In addition, she has been active in several nursing organizations and has served in leadership roles on the national level.

 Ruthie's leadership skills are evidenced by her accomplishments.
-She was a Magnet Program Director and led a hospital to its first designation and first re-designation.
+She was a Magnet® Program Director and led a hospital to its first designation and first re-designation.
 The initial designation occurred during a merger.
-To underscore this accomplishment, she guided the development of a shared governance structure and implemented a clinical ladder.
-She led her organization in the achievement of the Pathway to Excellence Designation twice and has served as a lead reviewer for the ANCC Pathway to Excellence Program.
+To undergird this accomplishment, she guided the development of a shared governance structure and implemented a clinical ladder.
+She led her organization in the achievement of the Pathway to Excellence Designation twice and has served as a lead reviewer for the ANCC Pathway to Excellence Program®.

 Ruthie's expertise includes undergraduate and graduate nursing education where she oversees graduate level evidence based practice projects.
 Her experience in program evaluation adds an important dimension to her role as a consultant.